 (The top address in Vienna for Beethoven fans)

-The Beethoven Museum is a lovely musical museum in what is presumed to be the very house that Beethoven wrote the famous Heiligenstädter Testament (and his third symphony).
+The Beethoven Museum is a lovely musical museum in what is presumed to be the very house where the famous Heiligenstädter Testament (and several compositions) took form.

 Pasqualatihaus